The Best AR-15 Upper Receivers in 2023

-The modularity of the AR platform allows for an AR owner to have a single lower– typically the only serialized and controlled part– that will fit an entire shelf of widely different uppers, each with a separate purpose.
+The modularity of the AR platform allows for an AR owner to have a single lower– typically the only serialized and controlled part– that will fit an entire shelf of widely different uppers and different barrel lengths, each with a separate purpose.

 Likewise, uppers can generally be swapped across several lowers, one of the reasons why ARs are sometimes referred to as “Legos for adults.”